tony-albanese/nonnas-kitchen/README.md

 + As a logged in user, i can view all of the content that I have liked so that I can easily access my favorite content.
 + As a user, I can like a post so that I can mark content that is relevant to me.

+## Comments
++ As a logged in user, I can comment on a post so that I can share my opinions on a post I find interesting.
++ As a logged in user, I can edit a comment I have created so that I can correct mistakes I have made.
++ As a logged in user, I can see a list of comments for a post so that I can see what other users think of a particular post.
++ As a logged in user, I can delete a comment I have made so that I can remove content I no longer wish to share with the community,

 # React Features
 ## Routing